 Norwood Natural Learning Grounds; Learn, Play, Grow!

-For the past three years, Norwood School and the parent council have been working on creating dynamic play and learning spaces in the school yard.
+For the past many years, Norwood School and the parent council have been working on creating dynamic play and learning spaces in the school yard.
 Our dream is to create authentic places for students to learn about their natural world and to challenge their physical fitness through a variety of active living opportunities.
-The first phase of the work was done this past spring, adding discovery beds and rock specimens to the front play area.
-Further work on the back field and a medicine wheel and labyrinth in the front continues over the next couple of years.
-Staff are taking professional learning to help build their capacity in using the learning grounds to create authentic opportunities to further curriculum outcomes.
-Students, parents and staff are an essential part of the stewardship of the grounds and students will have many opportunities for leadership.
+We continue to build each year toward this dream.

 School Council and PACEES the Parent Council

-The School Council meets once a month afterschool for an hour.
+The School Council meets once a month, starting at 6:00 PM for an hour.
 The principal shares information about school happenings and initiatives and requests feedback and information from parents to ensure the school remains responsive and can be the best it can be.
 The School Council meeting is followed by a meeting of the Parent Society PACEES (Parents Actively Creating Educational Experiences for Students).
 Their mandate is to help provide ideas and the funding to support the diverse cultural, artistic, and academic activities that make our school so rich for student learning.
 All parents are welcome to be part of these gatherings.
 The more voices part of the process, the more vibrant our school can become!
-Watch for upcoming notices about meeting dates.
+Watch for upcoming notices about meeting dates on School Zone.